 While the majority of common debate centres around the use of either a flute or a couple, detailed research by sparkling wine experts has shown that traditional alcoholic drinks of this nature are far better served in a glass of similar shape to a white wine glass.
 Serving in a coupe allows the liquid to lose carbonation too fast, and to warm up quickly.
-The flute is preferred as it showcases the bubbles as they rise through the glass.
-But serving in a flute means that you get none of the delicate aromas that are present in the wine.
+The flute is preferred as it showcases the bubbles as they rise through the glass., however the narrow body of a flute means that you may lose the delicate aromas that are present in the wine.

 In order to get the best out of a sparkling wine, you need to allow oxygen to absorb into the liquid to open up both flavour and aroma.
 You also need a glass that narrows at the top to hold in these soft aromas which contribute so much to our taste.
 So most purveyors of fine glassware now push you towards a tulip rather than a flute for the best appreciation of sparkling wines.
 Apparently Maximillian Riedel, the CEO of Riedel, one of the greatest producers of wine glasses, has set a personal mission to make the Champagne flute obsolete despite selling a very large quantity of them.